wootfish/cryptopals/README.md

 These are my solutions to the Cryptopals Challenges.
 They are written in Python 3.

 I've had so much fun over the last few months working through these that I can't resist sharing my results.
 I've tried to make them as readable as possible.

 That said, if you're working through these yourself, try to resist looking at other people's work too much - you learn more when you figure things out for yourself :)

 If you're interested in this stuff, feel free to hit me up [on Twitter](https://twitter.com/elisohl) or [elsewhere](https://eli.sohl.com/contact).

 # Requirements

-Some of these scripts require 3.6+, because I like to use f-strings for complex outputs.
+Some of these scripts require Python 3.6+, because I like to use f-strings for complex outputs.

 There are a few library dependencies as well: